 Crypto wallets are not actual wallets, but rather they are hardware or software tools that have been developed to keep crypto private keys, thus allowing the user to access their assets on the blockchain.
 Crypto traders can manage their crypto assets and execute transactions via their wallets.
 The cryptographic keys held in every wallet can be used to verify who owns the assets.
 They can also be used to either spend or receive cryptos.

 Hot wallets and cold wallets are differentiated by whether the wallet is connected to the Internet or not.
 Hot wallets are Internet-enabled and are, therefore, constantly online.
 This is often useful for users who are active investors who need to receive and send funds all the time.
 However, this type of wallet is vulnerable to hacking.
+Be aware that there are scams out there designed to steal your information.

 Some crypto investors will buy the underlying cryptocurrency to hold until the price goes up.
 They plan to sell it when they are comfortable with the profit margin.
 Traders still view cryptocurrencies as a quick way to make a profit.
 This differs from investors who don’t buy the underlying asset, but trade, or speculate, on its performance by taking out contracts for difference (CFD).
+There is a range of excellent CFD brokers who can help you with this.

 Crypto transactions for coins such as Bitcoin are pseudo-anonymous.
 This means they are not completely anonymous, as the transactions can be identified by using a blockchain address.
 An individual can have multiple addresses, just as they can have multiple usernames and passwords for a single account.
 Internet Protocol (IP) addresses, or other identifying information, are not required to conduct the transaction.
 Crypto transactions are logged on a public ledger, which is an advanced record-keeping and public verification mechanism.
 The ledger keeps the identities of all users anonymous, but their cryptocurrency balances and a record of previous transactions are maintained for scrutiny.

 Cryptos do not have a central controlling authority, and research and development of its tools have been driven by early investors and early adopters.
-Crypto is still in a precarious position, meaning that until there is enough support and acknowledgement of the payment form at governmental levels, it will remain an outsider technology form that is prone to volatility.
+Crypto is still emerging from a precarious position, meaning that until there is enough support and acknowledgement of the payment form at governmental levels, it will remain an outsider technology form that is prone to volatility.
 However, its very lack of a central controlling authority is what makes governments and regulators suspicious of it.

 With cryptocurrencies, users are not subject to the range of traditional banking fees associated with fiat currencies.
 This means no account maintenance or minimum balance fees, no overdraft charges, and no returned deposit fees, among many others.
 It also means no punitive payments for zero or negative balances.
 However, this does not mean crypto is completely free.
 The most common crypto fee you will encounter is related to paying the crypto miners.